lpirl/autosuspend/howto.rst

 ntp
 ...

 Synchronize your clock using *ntp*.
-Most BIOS clocks are bad.
+Most BIOS clocks are very inaccurate when suspending/resuming often.